derletzteritter/Blunt/README.md

 # Blunt
-A tool to create FiveM resources and bundle RPFs with the help from the Codewalker Core.
+A tool to create FiveM resources andt ransform an add-on vehicle .rpf file to a FiveM resource and also compresses texture files to fix issues like oversized assets.